Cambridge-ICCS/FTorch/README.md

     mkdir build
     cd build
     cmake .. -DTorch_DIR=</path/to/torch>/share/cmake/Torch -DCMAKE_BUILD_TYPE=Release
     ```
-    where `</path/to/torch/>` is the path to the libtorch installation - if installed via PyTorch in a venv this will be located at `venv/lib/python3.xx/site-packages/torch`.
+    where `</path/to/torch/>` is the path to the libtorch installation - if installed via PyTorch in a python virtual environment (venv) this will be located at `venv/lib/python3.xx/site-packages/torch`.
     The following CMake flags are available and can be passed as arguments through `-D<Option>=<value>`:
     | Option                               | Value                       | Description                                                   |
     | -------------------------------------| --------------------------- | --------------------------------------------------------------|